Techdemo/Performance/readme.md

 The goal is to optimize the following:

 - *first meaningful paint*
+  - for the first view I've used compression and minification to reduce the sizes of the files that need to be downloaded.
+  - When the user has cached the assets such as images, the first meaningful pain is then again shorter.
+The imported images get loaded from the cache.
+  - optimising the critical render path.
+By reducing the size of the render blocking items.
+Later caching them
+  - offline caching strategy
 - *first contentful paint*
+  - writing the app to server side rendering.
+I update only the content, not the whole page.
+  - Minimising and compressing the number of render blocking items.
+Although I had only one css file, compressing it reduced it download time.
 - *time to interactive*
+  - compressing and minifying the Javascript of this app has a positive effect on the time to interactive.

 All of the audits are done on mobile view, using a slow 3g connection with the chrome developer tools.
 This is the starting point.